puagarwa/page-fragmentor/README.md

 The page will be fragmented into printable pages.

 Configuration is done via CSS.
-You can either following the guidance below, or read the CSS and go your own path.
+You can either following the guidance below, or read the [CSS](styles/styles.css) and go your own path.

-If you want to process the page prior to fragmenting it, then see (`src/index.js`)[src/index.js];
+If you want to process the page prior to fragmenting it, then see [`src/index.js`](src/index.js);

 ### Layout